Blessed are those who mourn, for they shall be comforted.~Matthew 5:4 ESV

 However, the type of mourning Matthew 5:4 refers to is the kind of mourning we do over our sin.

-That’s the kind of mourning God wants to hear and see.
-When we come to Him with remorse and repent for our lost tempers, unkind words, lies, or attitudes, among many others, He forgives us—then He comforts us.
+That’s the mourning God wants to hear and see.
+When we come to Him with remorse and repent for our lost tempers, unkind words, lies, or attitudes, among many other things, He forgives us—then He comforts us.

-He doesn’t hold our sin against us, send us on a guilt trip, or condemn us, either.
+He doesn’t hold our sin against us, send us on a guilt trip, or condemn us.

 Jesus’ blood is the reason He can do that.
 One precious death for a myriad of sinners.

-The Old Testament verse similar to Matthew 5:4 is Psalm 30:5.
+The Old Testament verse like Matthew 5:4 is Psalm 30:5.

 If you have experienced a burden of sin lifted by God’s forgiveness, then you know the joy that comes next and the amazing gift you have been given.